kitbenjamin/googleEarthImageCollection/README.md

 ### Definitions
 * Region: The overall area that you want to get Google Earth images for.
-* Interval: The region is split into an evenly spaced grid of intervals.
+* Interval: The region is split into a regular grid of intervals.

 ## Dependencies
 ### OS: